 1. Rinse cucumbers thoroughly and pat dry with a clean paper towel.
 Divide carrots into the two mason jars evenly and set aside while you make the brine.

 3. Stir pickling spice into cucumber brine and pour on top of carrots in jars making sure brine covers carrots by at least 2 inches.
 Leave at least 1 inch of space above the brine and below the top of the jar to allow for fermentation expansion.
-Place a weight on top of the carrots to keep them submerged (I use a small drinking glass or small glass jar).
+Place a weight on top of the carrots to keep them submerged (I use a glass weight, small drinking glass or small glass jar).

 4. Screw lid on top of carrots and store at room temperature for 5 days.
 I like to place my carrots in a small box and cover them with a towel.
 I put them in the coolest place in my house during hot weather so they don’t ferment too quickly.

 5. After fermentation open lid carefully, remove glass jar, and check the carrots.
 The carrots should still be a vibrant orange color and should smell like cucumbers and spice.
 Taste one of the carrot pickles and if you like the flavor place them in the refrigerator to slow down the fermentation process.
 Carrot pickles will stay fresh for months if they last that long!